Active

 Rabobank has a cooperative structure, the bank is owned by members. |

-Rabobank Group is a full-range financial services provider based in the Netherlands, dating back to 1898 when two cooperative banks were formed in Utrecht and Eindhoven.
+Rabobank Group is a financial services provider based in the Netherlands, dating back to 1898 when two cooperative banks were formed in Utrecht and Eindhoven.
 They merged in 1972 to become the Rabobank.
 The bank is founded on cooperative principles and as such owned by its members.
-The bank offers financial services to consumers, private clients and business but its origin as a rural cooperative bank still reflects today in the bank being a global leader in food and agri financing and in sustainability-oriented banking.
+The bank offers financial services to consumers, private clients and business but its origin as a rural cooperative bank still reflects today in the bank being a global financier of food and agri business.

 Rabobank's most important sustainability commitments can be found at the website sections listed below.